TullyE/ArduinoWOL/README.md

 press the windows key and type `change your password`
 click password > change and enter your password
 click next > next and then click finish
 # I belive you also will have to disable the login screen.
 I'm not sure the steps on how to do that.
-So I reccomend you google it for your system.
+So I recommend you google it for your system.
 # Setup Blynk to communicate with the Arduino
 # Configure the Python code and the Arduino Code
 # Setup the Blynk APP